Rari-Capital/rari-stable-pool-contracts/USAGE.md

             * `protocolFees` is an array of protocol fee amounts in ETH wei to be sent to 0x
                 * To exchange one of `inputCurrencyCodes` via mStable instead of 0x or to directly withdraw the output currency in the same transaction, set the corresponding `protocolFees` item to 0.

-## Rari Fund Token (RFT)
+## Rari Stable Fund Token (RSFT)

-* Your Rari Fund Token balance is a *token-based representation of your fund balance.*
+* Your Rari Stable Fund Token balance is a *token-based representation of your fund balance.*
-    * RFT is minted to you when you deposit to the fund and redeemed (i.e., burned) when you withdraw from the fund.
+    * RSFT is minted to you when you deposit to the fund and redeemed (i.e., burned) when you withdraw from the fund.
-    * Accruing interest increases your USD fund balance, meaning the USD value of your RFT increases.
-However, your RFT balance itself does not increase: instead, the exchange rate of RFT increases at the same rate as every user's balance as they accrue interest.
+    * Accruing interest increases your USD fund balance, meaning the USD value of your RSFT increases.
+However, your RSFT balance itself does not increase: instead, the exchange rate of RSFT increases at the same rate as every user's balance as they accrue interest.
-    * When you transfer your RFT, you transfer your holdings supplied to the fund (deposits + interest).
+    * When you transfer your RSFT, you transfer your holdings supplied to the fund (deposits + interest).
-* **Transfer RFT:** `bool RariFundToken.transfer(address recipient, uint256 amount)` transfers `amount` RFT to `recipient` (as with other ERC20 tokens like RFT).
+* **Transfer RSFT:** `bool RariFundToken.transfer(address recipient, uint256 amount)` transfers `amount` RSFT to `recipient` (as with other ERC20 tokens like RSFT).
-* **Approve RFT:** `bool RariFundToken.approve(address spender, uint256 amount)` approves `spender` to spend the specified `amount` of RFT on behalf of `msg.sender`.
+* **Approve RSFT:** `bool RariFundToken.approve(address spender, uint256 amount)` approves `spender` to spend the specified `amount` of RSFT on behalf of `msg.sender`.
     * As with the `approve` functions of other ERC20 contracts, beware that changing an allowance with this method brings the risk that someone may use both the old and the new allowance by unfortunate transaction ordering.
 One possible solution to mitigate this race condition is to first reduce the spender's allowance to 0 and set the desired value afterwards: https://github.com/ethereum/EIPs/issues/20#issuecomment-263524729
-* See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RFT.
+* See [EIP-20: ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) for reference on all common functions of ERC20 tokens like RSFT.
-* **Get RFT exchange rate:** Divide `RariFundManager.getFundBalance()` by `RariFundToken.totalSupply()` to get the exchange rate of RFT in USD (scaled by 1e18).
+* **Get RSFT exchange rate:** Divide `RariFundManager.getFundBalance()` by `RariFundToken.totalSupply()` to get the exchange rate of RSFT in USD (scaled by 1e18).

 ## Fund Balances and Interest

-* **Get total USD supplied (by all users):** `uint256 RariFundManager.getFundBalance()` returns the fund's total investor balance (all RFT holders' funds but not unclaimed fees) of all currencies in USD (scaled by 1e18).
+* **Get total USD supplied (by all users):** `uint256 RariFundManager.getFundBalance()` returns the fund's total investor balance (all RSFT holders' funds but not unclaimed fees) of all currencies in USD (scaled by 1e18).
-* **Get total interest accrued (by all users):** `int256 RariFundManager.getInterestAccrued()` returns the total amount of interest accrued by past and current RFT holders (excluding the fees paid on interest) in USD (scaled by 1e18).
+* **Get total interest accrued (by all users):** `int256 RariFundManager.getInterestAccrued()` returns the total amount of interest accrued by past and current RSFT holders (excluding the fees paid on interest) in USD (scaled by 1e18).
 * **Get all raw fund balances and allocations (including unclaimed fees on interest):** `(string[] memory, uint256[] memory, uint256[][] memory, uint256[][] memory) RariFundController.getAllBalances()` returns an array of currency codes, an array of corresponding fund controller contract balances for each currency code, an array of arrays of pool indexes for each currency code, and an array of arrays of corresponding allocations at each pool index for each currency code.

 ## Fees on Interest